 (6) Before grant funds can be distributed, the Applicant must provide certification that the research proposal has been granted approval by the Institutional Review Board or other Ethics oversight committee of his or her educational institution.
 If research is to be conducted outside the educational institution, then certifications must be provided to the committee for each site.

 Proposals will be evaluated on a number of dimensions, including: the relevance and importance of the research question to the field of dissociation, originality, feasibility, quality of the aims/hypotheses, how well the methodology addresses the research question, whether the budget is justified given the research design, and the overall quality of the proposal.

-Awards announcement letters will be sent out in late September or early October and announced at the Annual Awards Dinner, Saturday, 25 October, 2014 during the ISSTD Annual International Conference in Long Beach, California, USA.
+Awards announcement letters will be sent out (time TBA) and announced at the Annual Awards Dinner during the ISSTD Annual Conference.

 It is an expectation that recipients of a Caul award:

 Learn more about the German training and register

 Child & Adolescent Online Course will begin in January 2015